|

 Monogram Details

-Personal touches feel more elegant when they’re subtle, and monogram details do that beautifully in a western wedding setting.
+Personal touches feel more intentional when they’re subtle, and monograms do that beautifully without being over the top.

 Luxe Leather